ebrukardas/time-reminder-daemon/README.md

-# time-reminder-daemon

-# install
+# TIME REMINDER DAEMON

-# pip install pyttsx3
+# as prerequisite install pyttsx3 ie. pip install pyttsx3

+Hourly time reminder in voice.
+By following steps, when you open your Windows device, you will be informed hourly so that it can be helpful for time management.